department-of-veterans-affairs/caseflow/docs/process.md

 Landing place for all new issues.
 We should look at and move these issues to the appropriate column ASAP.

 ##Backlog
 Place for any issue that isn't on deck for being designed or worked on.
-We will occasionally comb the backlog for issues to be pulled into
+We will occasionally comb the backlog for issues to be pulled into "On Deck".

 ##On Deck
 Place for stories that are prioritized to be added to "Ready for Dev" but don't quite have enough definition.
 This column was added because "Backlog" can become very unwieldy.